albrechtLab/ClosedLoopStimulation/README.md

 # ClosedLoopStimulation

-For mor information, please see https://albrechtlab.github.io
+For more information, please see https://albrechtlab.github.io